croblesm/mssql-polybase/README.md

 RECONFIGURE;
 GO
 ```
-In case you want to do a quick test, you can follow the next quick test:
+In case you want to make sure Polybase is working.
+You can use the following quick guide:

 ```sql
 CREATE DATABASE PolyTestDb